 Heading out of the waterfront capital, the second largest city Launceston in the state's north is the gateway to the Tamar Valley wine region, boasting a classic Tasmanian charm and laissez-faire way of life.

-Tasmania's main bragging point is, of course, its spectacular scenery.
+Tasmania's other bragging point aside from food is, of course, its spectacular scenery.
 With nearly half of the island cloaked in national parks and reserves, Tassie is a nature lover's seventh heaven.

 Grand sandstone estates, ghost-ridden gaols and crumbling fortifications are found in townships scattered around the state, sharing the stories of the unique characters who settled the untamed land.